ksimons/tributary/README.md

 Command properties:
   * name (string): an identifier for the broadcast.

-The server will send back a LEAVE_BROADCAST command which is an acknowledgement that the broadast has been exited.
+The server will send back a LEAVE_BROADCAST_RECEIVED command which is an acknowledgement that the broadast has been exited.

 ### ICE_CANDIDATES